Jasper-Hawks/Pysistant/README.md

 ## Development
 Feel free to help out in the project if you would like to challenge your Python skills or if you see something that could be more efficent.
 Make sure when you submit a PR that it is well documented.
 You should explain every step in your code.

-Follow the development of Pysistant on my Blog: https://jasperhawks.netlify.app/blogposts/pysistant
+Follow the development of Pysistant on my [Blog](https://jasperhawks.netlify.app/blogposts/pysistant/pysistant)